 Well today, we’re going to address some important considerations that arise when those marriages don’t necessarily work out and are perhaps followed by second marriages.

 As we discussed before, spouses typically play very important roles in each others’ estate plans, specifically holding fiduciary roles such as Personal Representative of a Will or Trustee of a Trust or being the main beneficiary to the deceased spouse’s assets.

 A dilemma arises, however, when that couple decides to separate or is no longer married since those roles must be then assigned to someone else.

-My hope today is that our discussion will reveals the importance of updating and revising your estate planning documents immediately upon filing for divorce by:
+My hope today is that our discussion will reveal the importance of updating and revising your estate planning documents immediately upon filing for divorce by:

 - appointing back up personal representatives or assigning guardians for minors in one’s Last Will & Testament